Liga F Player of the Month

+Clàudia Pina has won a record three Player of the Month awards.

 The Player of the Month is an association football award that recognises the best Liga F player each month of the season.
-The award was introduced on September 2024, coinciding with the start of the 2024-25 season.
+The award is sponsored by EA Sports FC, being the first one for a women's football league.
+It was introduced in September 2024, coinciding with the start of the 2024-25 season.
+Each month, seven players are nominated and can be chosen on an online public voting hosted by EA Sports.

+The first award was assigned to Atlético Madrid player Rasheedat Ajibade for her performances in September 2024.
+Clàudia Pina, Ewa Pajor and Edna Imade are the only players to win the award multiple times.
+Barcelona players have won the award a record seven times.

 Winners

 Rasheedat Ajibade won the first Player of the Month award in September 2024.